-"Perhaps Lady Anne is a bit too 'vivacious' to be a suitable wife," thought Beeves, but he would never presume to offer an unsolicited opinion.
+"Perhaps Lady Anne is a bit too 'vivacious' to be a suitable wife," thought the portly Beeves, but he would never presume to offer an unsolicited opinion.
 And he would never allow himself to even think that his master was perhaps a bit too dim to make a good husband.

 Rank does have its privileges and Lord Percival was soon able to procure a commission in the famed French Foreign Legion.
 A few weeks of preparation, training, and travel found Percy in command of a remote desert fort with little strategic importance.
 The legion had quickly measured his mettle and had given Percy an appropriate posting.

 At first the isolation was welcome, but a lack of genteel society soon made the time drag and the surly Frenchmen seemed to have little regard for his English manners.
 Most of all, Percy missed the company of the fun-loving and 'accommodating' Lady Anne.

 Weeks of desert loneliness brought Percy's need to a head and prompted him to ask his adjutant about possibilities for relief.

 "Sergeant, what do the men do for rest and relaxation?
 When they need that certain kind of ease?"

 "Well sir, we have a camel, and the men ride it - "